simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

    * Update the repositories using a SIMP ISO:

-     :program:`unpack_dvd` can be used to extract the SIMP puppet module RPMs and the minimal OS RPMs from the SIMP ISO. :program:`unpack_dvd` is installed from the :pupmod:`simp-utils` package.
+     :program:`unpack_dvd` can be used to extract the SIMP puppet module RPMs and the minimal OS RPMs from the SIMP ISO. :program:`unpack_dvd` is installed from the :package:`simp-utils` package.

      By default :program:`unpack_dvd` uses information on the ISO to determine where to copy the RPMs to under :file:`/var/www/yum` and then links the OS major version to the newly extracted OS directory.